Efuru: Reception and controversy

 The novel Efuru is recognized as a substantial stepping stone in Nigerian literature and in the feminist movement in Nigeria, for it was “the first novel published by a Nigerian woman in English.”
 As a result, Nwapa was awarded the Nigerian chieftaincy title Ogbuefi, which translates into “killer of cow”.
 This title is of high importance, for it is usually acquired by men.
 Furthermore, Nwapa gained even more recognition for her work, as the Nigerian government granted her several prestigious awards after Efuru was released.

-After Efuru’s first publication, it received mixed reviews.
-For instance, Kenyan author Grace Ogot spoke positively of the novel in a review which appeared in the East Africa Journal in 1966, stating that “of the many novels that are coming out of Nigeria, Efuru is one of the few that portrays vividly the woman's world, giving only peripheral treatment to the affairs of men.”
-Nwapa's male counterparts, however, were not as fond of the book.
+Efuru received mixed reviews on its first publication.
+For instance, Kenyan author Grace Ogot spoke positively of the novel in a review that appeared in the East Africa Journal in 1966, stating that "of the many novels that are coming out of Nigeria, Efuru is one of the few that portrays vividly the woman's world, giving only peripheral treatment to the affairs of men."
+Nwapa's male counterparts, however, were less fond of the book.
 Literary critic Eldred Jones and author Eustace Palmer both represent the opinion of some Nigerian male writers at the time, most of whom criticize Nwapa for focusing on the affairs of women.
 Later critics of Efuru, however, commend Nwapa for creating an image of female protagonists unlike that created by Nigerian male writers.
-Author Rose Acholonu describes Nwapa and certain other African female writers as "pathfinders", who were able to "break the seals of silence and invisibility on the female protagonist by the early traditionalist male writers."
+Author Rose Acholonu describes Nwapa and certain other African female writers as "pathfinders", who were able to "break the seals of silence and invisibility on the female protagonist by the early traditionalist male writers".
 Christine N. Ohale, a professor at the department of English, Communications, Media Arts and Theater in Chicago State University, mentions that Nwapa's "efforts to present brand-new, assertive and individualistic females have helped to salvage the lop-sided image that male writers have created", which is mainly one of passiveness.

 Furthermore, critics such as Naana Banyiwe-Horne praise the use of dialogue as a stylistic element of the novel; in discussing Efuru, Banyiwe-Horne states: "The constant banter of women reveals character as much as it paints a comprehensive, credible, social canvas against which Efuru's life can be assessed."
 Many reviewers of the novel agree that the "dialogic style established in Efuru is even more central to the novel’s thematic concerns".
 Through the dialogue that Nwapa uses, she is able to paint an accurate picture of what life for Igbo women is like.
 Critics such as Christine Loflin point out that the use of dialogue in Efuru allows a sense of African feminism to emerge, free of Western imposed values.
-Other critics however, reprimand the excessive use of dialogue, considering the novel too "gossipy".
+Other critics, however, reprimand the excessive use of dialogue, considering the novel too "gossipy".